flamebyrd/makesite/README.md

    - Mac: Run `makesite.sh` from a terminal window pointed to the *makesite* folder:
         - Right click on the *makesite* directory, choose "Services" and then "New Terminal at folder" from the menu.
 Alternatively, you can type "cd " and drag the folder to the terminal to copy the folder path.
         - In the terminal window, type: ```sh makesite.sh```.
 Wait until text stops scrolling down the screen.
-2. Open http://localhost:8000/ in a web browser to see a temporary local preview version of your archive.
+2. The terminal will output something like "Serving HTTP on :: port 8000 (http://[::]:8000/) ...".
+Open the site http://localhost:8000/ (modify the :8000 part if the port on your terminal is different) in a web browser to see a temporary local preview version of your archive.
 This will remain visible on your computer while the *makesite* script is running.
 If you haven't added any content yet, you should see the default *makesite* home page.
 3. When you're done, stop the *makesite* script:
     - windows: Type Control-C in the terminal window.
     - mac: Type Control-C in the terminal window.